 Does your ideal candidate value the opportunity to work remote?
 Or is it a creatively stimulating working environment that they're looking for?
 You can reflect these things about your company on your career page by adding the company values, pictures of your office and team, and information about the workflows and tools your company uses (remote? flexible work hours? team chat with Slack?).

-Be concrete and give examples.
+Be concrete and give examples when attracting candidates.
 Chances are there are some pretty cool things about your company that can and should be communicated.

 Examples of great career pages

 File sharing service that does a great job of communicating their values.

 Social media scheduling service that focuses especially on their remote way of working.